Effie Lee Newsome

 Effie Lee Newsome (January 16, 1885 - 1979), born Mary Effie Lee in Philadelphia, Pennsylvania, was a Harlem Renaissance writer.
 She mostly wrote children's poems, and was the first famous African-American poet whose work was mostly in this area.
+Her first publications appeared in W.E.B.
+Du Bois and Jessie Fauset's periodical for children, The Brownies' Book.
 She edited a column in The Crisis from 1925 until 1929, called "The Little Page", where she made drawings and wrote poetry for children and parables about being young and black in the 1920s.
 Newsome also illustrated for children's magazines and edited children's columns for Opportunity.

-She also wrote poems for adults, which were included in The Poetry of the Negro (1949).
-Her only volume of poetry was Gladiola Garden (1940).
+Her volume of poetry was issued by Carter G. Woodson's Associated Publishers.
+Gladiola Garden (1940), a collection for children, was illustrated by the important painter Lois Mailou Jones.
+An amateur illustrator whose drawings of birds appear on the Children's Page of The Crisis, Newsome also illustrated Pauline E. Dinkins's African Folk Tales (1933).
+She wrote poems for adults, which were included in The Poetry of the Negro (1949).

 In addition to her writing, she worked as a librarian at an elementary school in Wilberforce, Ohio.
 She attended Wilberforce University, Oberlin College, the Pennsylvania Academy of the Fine Arts, and the University of Pennsylvania.

 Biography

 Early life and education

 Mary Effie Lee, better known as Effie Lee Newsome, was born on January 19, 1885, in Philadelphia, to parents Benjamin Franklin Lee and Mary Elizabeth Ashe Lee.
 In 1892, Newsome's father was named the 20th Bishop of the A.M.E.
 Church in Waco, Texas.
 In 1896, the family moved from Texas to Xenia, Ohio.
 Effie began her higher education at Wilberforce University (1901–1904), Oberlin College (1904–1905), the Philadelphia Academy of Fine Arts (1907–1908), and the University of Pennsylvania (1911–1914).